markeyser/cookiecutter-collabora/docs/tutorials/black-formatter.md

 Automation and integration with your development tools can significantly streamline the formatting process.

+!!! warning "Branch Protection with Black"

+    To ensure code quality, we need to protect the main branch with branch protection rules.
+This setup requires that all code must pass Black formatting checks before being merged into the main branch.
+While you can push code to your feature branches even if it fails formatting, merging into main is blocked until all formatting errors are resolved.
+This approach mimics pre-commit hooks, maintaining a clean and compliant main branch.
+Developers should run Black locally and fix issues before pushing code for review.

 ## Conclusion

 Black ensures consistency and readability across your codebase.
 With the